-Metadata is defined as "structured information that describes, explains, locates, or otherwise makes it easier to retrieve, use, or manage an information resource.
-Metadata is often called data about data or information about information."
-(Understanding Metadata, National Information Standards Organization United States, 2004).
+Metadata is structured information that describes, explains, locates, or otherwise makes it easier to retrieve, use, or manage an information resource.

 Here is the metadata type table adapted from National Information Standards Organization United States.